joltdx/advent-of-code-2025/README.md

 # advent-of-code-2025
 [Advent of Code 2025](https://adventofcode.com/2025) in [Rust](https://rust-lang.org/)

-This year I'm trying to actually comment my code to know what, or mostly why, I did some of the thing in the way that I actually did some of the things...
+This year I'm trying to actually comment my code to remember what I did, and mostly why I did some of the thing in the way that I actually did some of the things...

-I'm not really a Rustacean, but I am really getting to like it :)
+I'm not really a rustacean, but I am really getting to like this language :)

-Obviously asking some AI for help and review, but I'm actually coding myself...
+Obviously asking some AI for help and review, but I'm actually thinking and coding for myself...

-> Day 1 - Secret Entrance (The one with the clock)
+## Day 1 - Secret Entrance (The one with the clock)
+>part 1 @ 59.942µs
+<br>part 2 @ 56.68µs

-<br>Some different variations, but nothing fancy
+Some different variations, but nothing fancy

-> Day 2 - Gift Shop (The one with the product IDs)
+## Day 2 - Gift Shop (The one with the product IDs)
+>part 1 @ 88.874µs
+<br>part 2 @ 595.101µs

-<br>Low performance string stuff in part 1, a bit more mathy part 2
+Low performance string stuff in part 1, a bit more mathy part 2

-> Day 3 - Lobby (The one with the battery **jolt**ages)
+## Day 3 - Lobby (The one with the battery **jolt**ages)
+> part 1 @ 800.545µs
+<br>part 2 @ 380.642µs

-<br>Super slow solution for part 1 with strings and characters and parsing to switch types
+Super slow solution for part 1 with strings and characters and parsing to switch types.
-<br>Way more performant byte stuff in part 2
+Way more performant byte stuff in part 2